A.A. Badenhorst

 Auguste Clape is synonymous with robust and expressive Syrah wines from Northern Rhône.
 The winery stands out for its commitment to traditional winemaking practices, producing wines that are quintessential representations of the Cornas appellation.

-Château Ausone is an iconic winery located in the Saint-Émilion region of Bordeaux, France.
+Château Ausone is an Iconic winery located in the Saint-Émilion region of Bordeaux, France.
 With historical roots possibly dating back to Roman times, it is renowned for producing some of the most elegant and long-lived wines in Bordeaux.
 The estate's small size, exceptional limestone terroir, and meticulous winemaking practices contribute to its reputation for excellence.
 Until 2022, Ausone was consistently classified as a Premier Grand Cru Classé A estate, the highest classification in Saint-Émilion.
 However, in 2022, Château Ausone withdrew from the Saint-Émilion classification system, choosing to stand apart while continuing its legacy of excellence.

 Avignonesi